Agenda

 SLH

-AI is often sold as the ultimate solution to human bias, but in high-stakes security environments, bias doesn’t disappear, it simply changes shape.
-In risk decision-making, we increasingly face the “”Objectivity Trap.””
-Phrases like “the data says…,” “the model is objective…,” or “we’ll just automate it” are frequently used to shut down expertise and override
+Artificial intelligence is often sold as the ultimate solution to human bias, but in high-stakes security environments, bias doesn’t disappear—it simply changes shape.
+In risk decision making, we increasingly face the “Objectivity Trap.”
+Phrases like “the data says…,” “the model is objective…,” or “we’ll just automate it” are frequently used to shut down expertise and

 Tuesday, June 16, 2026